The Politics of Personalized News Aggregation: Continuous state space

-This appendix extends the analysis so far to general state distributions.
-In the environment of Section \ref{sec_general}, suppose the valence state is distributed on $\mathbb{R}$ according to a c.d.f. $G$ that is absolute continuous and symmetric around zero.\footnote{Results below hold for discrete $G$s, too.
-Assuming that $\omega \in \mathbb{R}$ is w.l.o.g. for the reason discussed in Footnote \ref{footnote_singledimensional}.} A news signal is a mapping $\Pi: \mathbb{R} \rightarrow \Delta\left(\mathcal{Z}\right)$, where each $\Pi\left(\cdot \mid\omega\right)$ specifies a probability distribution over a finite set $\mathcal{Z}$ of signal realizations when the state realization is $\omega \in \mathbb{R}$.
+This appendix extends the baseline model to a continuum of states.
+In the environment laid out in Appendix \ref{sec_general}, suppose that the valence state is distributed on $\mathbb{R}$ according to a c.d.f. $G$ that is differentiable and symmetric around zero.\footnote{Assuming $\omega \in \mathbb{R}$ is w.l.o.g. because an RI voter who cares ultimately about the differential quality between the two candidates would only acquire information about this single-dimensional random variable. } A signal structure is a mapping $\Pi: \mathbb{R} \rightarrow \Delta\left(\mathcal{Z}\right)$, where each $\Pi\left(\cdot \mid\omega\right)$ specifies a probability distribution over a finite but potentially large set $\mathcal{Z}$ of signal realizations conditional on the state being $\omega \in \mathbb{R}$.
 Under signal structure $\Pi$,